| Read Time: 9 minutes |

 Robert W. Baird & Co.
 Incorporated (“Robert W. Baird“) (CRD#8158) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated Robert W. Baird, its regulatory and customer complaints, and have also represented investors with claims of *fraud*, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against Robert W. Baird, you should strongly consider hiring an investment fraud lawyer.
-You should not wait until it’s too late to file a claim.
-The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
-Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.
+If you believe you have a claim against Robert W. Baird, you should not wait until it’s too late to file.
+Statutes of limitations can bar your recovery rights.
+The Law Offices of Robert Wayne Pearce, P.A., offers free consultations to evaluate your potential claim.

 Can I Sue Robert W. Baird?

-If you’ve lost money caused by Robert W. Baird and/or its employees’ misconduct then the answer is, YES, you can sue Robert W. Baird, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Robert W. Baird in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Robert W. Baird is to call Attorney Pearce at our office at 800-732-2889.
+Yes, you can sue Robert W. Baird if you’ve lost money caused by the firm and/or its employees’ misconduct, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Robert W. Baird in FINRA arbitration proceedings but WIN that arbitration.

 What is Robert W. Baird?